 Big cotton underwear or boy short panties are essential after giving birth if you have a c-section like myself you want to make sure you buy comfortable high-waisted underwear maybe with 25% spandex.

 + Hot/Cold pack

-Keep handy to relief back pain, if needed.
+Keep handy to relieve back pain, if needed.

 + Nursing Bras and/Pads

-Finding a nursing bra to me is simple, if it fits and you feel comfortable get it!
+Finding a nursing bra is simple.
+If it fits and you feel comfortable, get it!
 Keep in mind that if you’re shopping before baby arrives, consider buying one or two sizes larger than usual, so you have one ready to wear after birth.
 Current nursing bras I’m loving.

 + Pain Killers

 Lastly, keep your pain killers close by, I tried my hardest to deal with the pain instead of reaching for pills.
 Keep in mind that taking too many pills can cause constipation.

 Well there you have it, it truly hope this helps and if you have any question please feel free to email me firstname.lastname@example.org.